What is .breathe?

 - Exercises they can try in their own time

-Sessions are designed to last between 40 minutes and one hour, to be delivered once a week for four weeks during the period leading up to the end of the final term in primary school or the first term at secondary school.
+Sessions are designed to last between 40 minutes and one hour, to be delivered once a week for four weeks during the period leading up to the end of the final year of primary school or during the first years at secondary school.

 Frequently Asked Questions …